tomgutt/chrome-report-analyzer/README.md

 - Provides reasoning for each highlighted fact sheet
 - Supports different output modes for various model types

+## Current Limitations

+- Only works with custom Landscape Reports (predefined reports are not supported)
+- SAP GenAI Hub integration is in beta and not fully tested
+- Extension is not extensively tested for bugs
+- View and properties are not translated (technical values)

 ## Development

 The extension consists of several key components: